 Mr. Tony Koh worked as Assistant Accountant in Jurukur Perpaduan Sdn.
 Bhd. from 1 December 1990 to 31 March 1993.
-He later joined Genting Perkasa Group of Companies (GP) as Financial Controller, from 1 April 1993 to 30 July 1999.
-He moved on to join OMD (M) Sdn Bhd (OMD), Financial Controller, from 1 August 1999 to 30 October 2001.
-From 1 November 2001 to 30 June 2007, he worked as Financial Controller for Sales Force Asia Sdn Bhd and M N C Group of Companies (MNC).
-He was the Group Financial Controller of Success Resources Group of Companies (SRG) from November 2007 to February 2009.
+He later joined Genting Perkasa Group of Companies as Financial Controller, from 1 April 1993 to 30 July 1999.
+He moved on to join OMD (M) Sdn Bhd, Financial Controller, from 1 August 1999 to 30 October 2001.
+From 1 November 2001 to 30 June 2007, he worked as Financial Controller for Sales Force Asia Sdn Bhd and M N C Group of Companies.
+He was the Group Financial Controller of Success Resources Group of Companies from November 2007 to February 2009.

-He is the Chairman of the Audit Committee of the Company.
+He is the Chairman of the Audit Committee of the Company and a member of the Nomination Committee of the Company

-DATUK CHIW TIANG CHAI, Age 62
+DATUK CHIW TIANG CHAI, Age 63